 I welcome and value each client’s unique experiences, perspectives and viewpoints

 I integrate my practice with a cognitive and mindful approach.
 What does this mean?
-Sometimes it can be helpful for us to think about some copying strategies and techniques in-between sessions, particularly when dealing with anxiety and addictions.
+Sometimes it can be helpful for us to think about some coping strategies and techniques in-between sessions, particularly when dealing with anxiety and addictions.

 You may have mixed feelings about your job or family, be struggling with a difficult work colleague or a fall out with a friend.
 Our sessions can also help you figure out why you may feel very oversensitive to people’s needs or you constantly feel lonely or empty.

 Having counselling does not always mean you have to spend years in therapy, nor does it mean sitting in painful silences.
 Over time there may be room for some laughter too!